Investing 1015 Mins Read

 2. Intangible Assets:

 Remember: brands feed on consumer trust and attachment.
-Brand value is one of the reasons why the market capitalisation of so many companies exceed the value on its book value.
+Brand value is one of the reasons why the market capitalization of so many companies exceed the value on its book value.

 3. Economic Moats:

-The idea of an economic moat (a term coined by Warren Buffet) refers to how likely a company is to keep competitors at bay for an extended period of time.
-This generally comes from a company that can manage to out do its competitors by staying one step ahead of them.
+The idea of an economic moat (a term coined by Warren Buffett) refers to how likely a company is to keep competitors at bay for an extended period of time.
+This generally comes from a company that can manage to outdo its competitors by staying one step ahead of them.

-This is true for any popular brand such as Coke, Apple, Amazon – brands that are evolving faster than their competitors through new products, mergers, or using cost efficient technologies.
+This is true for any popular brand such as Coke, Apple, Amazon – brands that are evolving faster than their competitors through new products, mergers, or using cost-efficient technologies.
 Naturally, a company that is protecting its place in the industry would be a good investment bet.
-Like Warren Buffet has said, “A good business is like a strong castle with a deep moat around it.
+Like Warren Buffett has said, “A good business is like a strong castle with a deep moat around it.
 I want sharks in the moat.
 I want it untouchable”.

-It is not surprising then that consumers and employees have become more sensitive to associating themselves with companies that uphold strong values and are purpose driven.
-Gone are the days when cost was the only factor that decided the fate of a business.
-Today, success is defined by multiple variables including CSR, gender – neutral policies, equal pay and so on.
+It is not surprising then that consumers and employees have become more sensitive to associating themselves with companies that uphold strong values and are purpose-driven.
+Gone are the days when the cost was the only factor that decided the fate of a business.
+Today, success is defined by multiple variables including CSR, gender-neutral policies, equal pay and so on.

 Jim Stengel, former CMO of Procter & Gamble, asserts that an investment in a portfolio of firms driven by purpose and values would have been 400% more profitable than an investment in the S&P 500.

 Markets tend to be volatile, with prices taking a huge dip due to multiple international factors.
 These factors affect asset-based stocks the most, however, when it comes to brands, they tend to be more stable.
 This is one of the many reasons why investors pick brands over other stocks.